Bikatr7/Kudasai/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Notes**<a name="notes"></a>

-Built for Windows, should work on Linux/MacOS but is untested, attempts were made to make platform agnostic functions, but since I do not have access to a Linux/MacOS machine, I cannot guarantee it will work.
-If you'd like to test it on Linux/MacOS, please let me know how it goes.
-I'd be happy to help with any issues that arise.
+Windows 10 and Linux Mint are the only tested operating systems, feel free to test on other operating systems and report back to me.
+I will do my best to fix any issues that arise.

 Python version: 3.8+